SAP-samples/teched2023-AD264/exercises/ex2/README.md

 **Create a new incident** and **select a customer** using the value help.
 When pressing _Save_, watch the console output of the application and see the `>> delegating to S4 service...` message.

+## Summary

+You have added basic capabilities to call out to a remote service.

+Continue to - [Exercise 3](../ex3/README.md) to see how this can be enhanced.